Daikanyama

 Tsutaya Books Daikanyama

 ExperienceOne of the best bookstores in the world.
-Multiple floors and buildings with everthing from design/art/fiction/magazines.
-A must.
+Multiple floors across 3 buildings with everything from design/art/fiction/magazines.
+A must stop.

 Skip It IfYou're in a rush.
 This requires time.